• Skip to main content

 • Beating.
 I love using pure cane sugar in this.
 My favorite one I use is Zulka Morena 100% Pure Cane Sugar.
 I think it bakes so well and gives it the perfect texture.
 If you overbeat the butter and sugar, you'll get puffy cookies.
 Under-beating will cause flatter cookies.
 Complicated enough, right??!
 Regardless of how you beat the sugar and butter, the cookies will still turn out delicious!
 I recommend beating the sugars and butter together until fluffy and then briefly beating the yogurt and vanilla.

 • Eggless Options.
-I used greek yogurt in this recipe.
+I used Greek yogurt in this recipe.
 My family has used yogurt as an egg substitute for years now and it works so well with cakes and cookies!
-If you are looking for a vegan chocolate chip cookies option, you can try using coconut oil and vegan soy or coconut yogurt.
+If you are looking for a vegan chocolate chip cookie option, you can try using coconut oil and vegan soy or coconut yogurt.
 Another eggless option is to include apple sauce in place of the yogurt.
 I have NOT tried these options out yet, but if you do, I would love to know!

 • Baking.
 Baking until JUST golden will result in the perfect chewy eggless chocolate chip cookie.
 They will look unfinished and still jiggly, but just trust me and trust the process.
 They will set as they cool. that's what you want.

-• Freezing the cookie dough.
+• Freezing the eggless cookie dough.
 If there's any cookie dough left, you can definitely freeze the cookie dough.
 I love freezing a little bit from the batch that way, I have some ready to bake for quick cravings.
 Line an airtight, freezer-safe container with parchment paper.
 Scoop onto the parchment paper using a cookie scoop.
 You can add more layers of parchment paper as needed.
 Thaw on a cookie sheet or in the container before you bake.

 • Parchment paper.
 I recommend using parchment paper as this prevents your cookies from browning too quickly from the bottom while baking.
 Your cookies will remain soft and gooey with parchment paper in between.